jhanley634/testing-tools/problem/text/automated_tests/testing.md

 If it's Green, maybe things are OK, and you can make further changes.
 If it's Red, you _definitely_ know you broke something, go figure it out before you wreak further havoc.

+If you're faced with refactoring test-less code, consider breaking the refactor into these steps:

+1. Write just enough tests to cover the affected target code.
+2. Refactor that target code.

 ## design